 Statement | 22 May 2019 | Download PDF

-Sexual and reproductive health rights, including access to family planning and commodities, are an integral part of UHC.
-Failure to bring together the basic building blocks of health systems leads to the preventable loss of women’s lives every day.
+In addition to this, HAI spoke of the sexual and reproductive health rights including access to family planning and commodities.
+HAI noted that “failure to bring together the basic building blocks of health systems leads to the preventable loss of women’s lives every day”.

 Read the full statement to learn more about the aspects necessary to achieve Universal Health Coverage.